securityfirst/tent-content/contents_en/operations/counter-surveillance/surveillance-techniques.md

 *   Human surveillance (on foot, in a vehicle)
 *   Technical surveillance (bugs, listening devices, video cameras, number plate readers etc.)

 These lessons deal with how to counter human surveillance.
-For advice on digital surveillance see the Information and Communications lessons.
-For advice on how technical surveillance see the Meetings lesson and Home/Office section.